qdrvm/kagome/docs/start-validator.md

 ## Setting up a KAGOME node
 To set up a KAGOME node, you need to obtain the latest version of the KAGOME binary.
 To do so, you can build KAGOME from source, download pre-built binaries from the [KAGOME GitHub repository](https://github.com/qdrvm/kagome), or install from APK packages.
+Alternatively, you can use the provided docker-compose files to run a KAGOME node.
+If you are using docker-compose, you can skip the rest of this section and move to the Running a KAGOME node part of this guide.

 ### Building from source